-- To start Oracle Universal Installer, enter the following command: - \$ /mount_point/db/runInstaller - If Oracle Universal Installer does not start, then refer to Oracle Database Client Installation Guide for HP-UX for information about how to troubleshoot X Window display problems. - The following steps describe the recommended action for each Oracle Universal Installer screen.
-Use the following guidelines to complete the installation: - If you need more assistance, or if you want to choose an option that is not a default, then click Help for additional information. - If you encounter errors while installing or linking the software, then refer to Oracle Database Client Installation Guide for HP-UX for information about troubleshooting.
+If Oracle Universal Installer does not start, then refer to Oracle Database Installation Guide for information about how to troubleshoot X Window display problems.

+- 2. The following table describes the recommended action for each Oracle Universal Installer screen.
+Use the following guidelines to complete the installation: - If you need more assistance, or if you want to choose an option that is not a default, then click Help for additional information. - If you encounter errors while installing or linking the software, then refer to Oracle Database Installation Guide for information about troubleshooting.